 Edited by Thomas Rivera Montes and Matthew Connelly

-Dr. Paul Browde, M.D. is a psychiatrist, with expertise in narrative therapy.
+Paul Browde, M.D. a psychiatrist, with expertise in narrative therapy.
 He founded the company Narativ Inc., which aims at transforming individuals, teams, and organizations through the art of storytelling. http://sps.columbia.edu/narrative-medicine/faculty/paul-

-Cheryl Dolinger Brown, LCSW is a certified as a Psychoanalyst, Imago Relationship Therapist (Advanced Clinician and Consultant), a PACT (Psychobiological Approach to Couple Therapy) level 2 therapist and a Somatic Experience Practioner.
+Cheryl Dolinger Brown, LCSW, a certified as a Psychoanalyst, Imago Relationship Therapist (Advanced Clinician and Consultant), a PACT (Psychobiological Approach to Couple Therapy) level 2 therapist and a Somatic Experience Practioner.

 James Guastaferro (sound design), is a singer, songwriter, composer, multi-instrumentalist, performer, producer, home-recording engineer, sound designer and arranger.
 He was a founding member of the NYC indie electronic band Tones From The Underground with which he released four albums.
 He had his music used in films such as a “The Last Ghost of War” and "Behati Supreme" and his songs used by choreographers in performances at Alvin Alley, Bryant Park, Jacob's Pillow, Flushing Town Hall and the NYC based dance company Barkin/Sellisen Project.